JohnKunwar/Emacs-Configuration/README.md

 # Emacs-Configuration

 # About Customfile.el
-It have my theme setup to doom-gruvbox
+It have my theme setup to doom-gruvbox and display line number in relative.